Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Introduction

 \cor{The inverse temperature $\theta$ is an important parameter in this problem because $\theta^{-1/2}= \beta^{-1/2} N^{-1/\d}$ turns out to be the {\it characteristic lengthscale} that governs both the {\it macroscopic and microscopic distributions of the particles}.
 Concerning the macroscopic distribution we mean that $\theta^{-1/2} $ is the lengthscale of the tails of the noncompactly supported equilibrium measure $\mut$, as was shown in \cite{ascomp}.
 Concerning the microscopic distribution, we mean that $\theta^{-1/2}$ is very similar to the {\it minimal lengthscale for rigidity} $\rho_\beta$ introduced in \cite{as} and described further below.
 As we are interested for the first time in getting results that are valid for $\beta$ possibly depending on $N$, it turns out that {\it the only parameters that matter are $\theta$ and the ratio of the considered lengthscale to the minimal lengthscale}, essentially our results hold whenever both are large. }

 We are interested in two related things: one is in obtaining free energy expansions with explicit error rates as $N\to \infty$, and the other is in obtaining Central Limit Theorems for the fluctuations of linear statistics of the form \be \Fluct(\xi):=\sum_{i=1}^N \xi(x_i)-N\int \xi d\mut(x),\ee with $\xi$ regular enough.
 These two questions are directly related, indeed, as is well-known and first observed in this context by Johansson \cite{joha}, studying the fluctuations is conveniently done by computing their Laplace transform, which then reduces the problem to computing the ratio of partition functions of two Coulomb gases with different potentials, and so obtaining very precise expansions for these partition functions is key.
 In this paper we will show that if one has an expansion of $\log \ZNbeta$ with a sufficiently good error rate, then one can obtain a CLT for the fluctuations in all dimensions.
-The needed rate will be obtained and thus the proof completed in dimension $2$, and in dimension $3$ in a regime when $\beta \to 0$ fast enough as $N \to \infty$ (modulo some absence of phase transition condition).
-Although the temperature regime for which the program can be completed is somewhat limited, this is the first such result in 3 dimensions and a proof of concept for the method, leading to expect that a CLT should hold for larger $\beta$'s and larger dimensions as well.
+The needed rate will be obtained and thus the proof completed in dimension $2$, \cord{with quantitative convergence.
+The needed rate is so far not available in dimension $3$ and larger, however we believe that the rate we obtain here is suboptimal (it is for instance worse than the one obtained in \cite{as} for the case with uniform background) leading to expect that a CLT should hold for larger dimensions as well. }